 “You aren’t to bring a Staff.”

 “Last time I got reprimanded for not having my Staff.”
 He would not leave it.
 Not when Majorie had explicitly told him not to leave it around.
 “Let us go.”

 Zeydar stepped past her pulling the hood of the cloak over his head, thankful that he was coming down.
 If he played his cards right, no one would be able to tell.
 He focused on his walking, trying to get the world to stop shimmering.
 His skin felt hot and alive, as if the magic in the air was scorching and burning him, finally able to get back in contact with him.

 They came to the dining hall where a single table sat with the figures of many Superiors all dressed in black with their faces concealed.
 All the faces, that was, but Majorie who waved Zeydar over to sit next to her.
 He did as told.

 “You may go.”
 Majorie spoke to Jailah who excused herself.
-The next, Marjorie cast spells around the room as soon as she left and the Superiors removed their hoods and gloves.
-So many faces who could not be seen by the common folk.
+Marjorie cast spells around the room as soon as she left and the Superiors removed their hoods and gloves.
+Their faces could not be seen by the common folk once they became Superiors.
 Zeydar pulled off his hood wanting to hide.
 He knew his eyes were bloodshot, they stung too much to look normal.